sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 One potential issue with using a new or just less-than-popular license is that, even if the license you choose is pretty permissive, it may not legally jibe well with the licenses of other software that developers may use in tandem with your code in their project.
 This is a big point in favor of sticking with the older, much more common licenses like MIT or Apache.
 But to me that is just not as fun as finding and using the hot new thing.

-For what it's worth, [The Blue Oak Model License authors write on their site](https://blueoakcouncil.org/license-faq):
+For what it's worth, [the Blue Oak Model License authors address this](https://blueoakcouncil.org/license-faq):

 > The Council doesn't see any reason why software licensed under the Blue Oak Model License 1.0.0 can’t be used, combined, and distributed with software under GPLv2, LGPLv2.1, GPLv3, LGPLv3, or AGPLv3.